hydrodynamicstability/Invitation-to-Hydrodynamics/philosophy.md

   - *Elasticity and Fluid Dynamics* (Princeton University Press, 2021), introduction to Part V.

+The last word belongs to a mechanical engineer-turned-oceanographer:

+- "As in other fields, our mathematical ability is too limited to tackle the complex problems of real fluid flows.
+Whether we are primarily interested in understanding the physics or in the applications, we must depend heavily on experimental observations to test our analyses and to develop insights into the nature of the phenomenon.
+Fluid dynamicists cannot afford to think like pure mathematicians."

+  - Pijush K. Kundu (1941-1994)

+  - *Fluid Mechanics*, first edition (San Diego:  Academic Press, 1990), Chapter 1.

 Finally, I soundly reject the account given by one of the founders of theoretical hydrodynamics, as expressed below: